 Figure Metamorphoses.
 After a month of full time life drawing and painting workshops at the Slade School of Fine Art, University College London, Anita’s art changed from realism to representation, while maintaining her characteristic narratives.

 Influenced by my grandmother – a keen gardener, plant lover and painter – I have created an attractive collection of botanical watercolours which includes both well-known exotics and wildflowers endemic to the Southwest of Australia.

 Christopher was born in New Zealand in the seventies.
 His award-winning photographic/installation work challenges how people engage with museums, highlighting how ‘every day’ stories are often more compelling than accepted historical narratives.

 Originally from Italy, I moved to Margaret River to pursue my passion for painting.
-Largely self-taught, I paint in both watercolour and oils, with musicians and dancers the primary focus of my current body of work.
+Largely self-taught, I use various media and techniques, depicting the beauty and expressivity of the human form, particularly dancers and musicians.